datajerk/ctf-write-ups/dc2022q/not-so-advanced/README.md

 > I spend more time tooling up for these type of challenges than actually solving them.

-With the help of teammate [dobs](https://github.com/dobsonj) I didn't have to do too much researching on tooling; [dobs](https://github.com/dobsonj) set me up with a Ghidra plugin [GhidraGBA](https://github.com/SiD3W4y/GhidraGBA) and found the functions of interest.
+With the help of teammate [dobs](https://github.com/dobsonj), I didn't have to do too much researching on tooling; [dobs](https://github.com/dobsonj) set me up with the Ghidra plugin [GhidraGBA](https://github.com/SiD3W4y/GhidraGBA) and found the functions of interest.
 However, we still lost time finding GBA emulators and getting debuggers working with them.
 I guess we could have just _Read the code, should be easy_, but I prefer to noodle my way through with a debugger to check my assumptions.
 I ended up using [mGBA](https://mgba.io/) with its internal debugger (GDB had numerous problems with a stable and useful remote connection).

 ## Analysis